Weak Intel outlook stokes fears of a chip slowdown | MarketScreener

 "The macro environment does not look good at the moment and if it gets worse, Intel could see a further downside to its outlook," said Kinngai Chan, an analyst with Summit Insights Group.

+Intel's search for a permanent CEO has lasted six months.
+Last June, then-CEO Brian Krzanich resigned after a probe of a relationship with another Intel employee.

+"I am convinced the board will close on a new CEO in the near future, and I believe the management team, myself and the 107,000 employees will rally behind him or her to take this company as a whole new level," Swan said on a conference call with investors.
+"In the meantime, we will not be distracted by the void."

-Intel has turned to the server chips it supplies data centre operators for growth in recent years.
-However, fourth-quarter revenue in that higher-margin business came in at $6.07 billion, below expectations of $6.35 billion, according to financial and data analytics firm FactSet.
+Fourth-quarter revenue in the higher-margin data center business came in at $6.07 billion, below expectations of $6.35 billion, according to financial and data analytics firm FactSet.

-Intel said the data centre business missed expectations on softer demand from China and slower cloud sales.

 Revenue in the client computing business, which includes sales to PC makers was $9.82 billion, missing FactSet estimates of $10.01 billion.